How do I find my advisor?

-Students are advised by members of the Mechanical & Materials Engineering faculty.
-If you are unsure of your adviser's name, look in your MYRED account or contact the staff in the Mechanical & Materials Engineering office, W342 NH.
-Take charge of your UNL career and meet with your adviser every semester.
-When you know your adviser’s name, you can find contact information on our Faculty-Staff site.
+Prior to professional admission, students are advised by staff in the Engineering Student Services (ESS) office located in the engineering library.
+After professional admission, students are advised by members of the Mechanical & Materials Engineering faculty.
+If you are unsure of your advisor's name, look in your MYRED account (your advisor is also listed on your degree audit) or contact the staff in the Mechanical & Materials Engineering office, W342 NH.
+Take charge of your UNL career and meet with your advisor every semester.
+When you know your advisor’s name, you can find contact information on our Faculty-Staff site.

 What are ACE electives?

-ACE stands for Achievement Centered Education, which is the general education standard for all students entering the University of Nebraska-Lincoln in 2009 or later.
-In the Mechanical Engineering program you must take one course each from ACE areas 5, 6, 7, 8, and 9 to satisfy the ACE requirements; ACE areas 1, 2, 3, 4, and 10 are satisfied with required MECH courses.
-Transfer students need to check that their ACE areas are satisfied by the UNL transfer-equivalent of courses taken elsewhere, and they should check with their advisers.
-The university maintains a list of ACE Certified Courses at http://www.unl.edu/ous/ace/certifiedcourses.shtml.
+ACE stands for Achievement Centered Education, which is the general education standard for all students entering the University of Nebraska-Lincoln.
+In the Mechanical Engineering program, you must take one course each from ACE areas 5, 6, 7, and 9 to satisfy the ACE requirements; ACE areas 1, 2, 3, 4, 8 and 10 are satisfied by other required courses for the program.

 What are minimum acceptable grades?